 TGah Editor: Change the paragraph below as follows (#6132):

 A DMG STA shall support the HT-immediate block ack extension.
 A DMG STA shall not use the HT-delayed block ack extension.
-An S1G non-AP STA that is a non-sensor STA and an S1G AP that supports non-sensor STAs (see 10.48.7 (S1G BSS type and STA type)) shall support the HT-immediate block ack extension.
+An S1G STA that sets the STA Type Support subfield in a transmitted S1G Capabilities element to 0 or 2, as described in 10.48.7 (S1G BSS type and STA type)), shall support the HT-immediate block ack extension.
 An S1G STA that sets the A-MPDU Supported field in the S1G Capabilities element to 1 shall support the HT-Immediate block ack extension.
 An S1G STA that sets the HT-Delayed Block Ack field in the S1G Capabilities element to 1 shall support the HT-delayed block ack extension.

 10.48.7 S1G BSS type and STA type